After identifying the best antivirus, it’s time to delve deeper into what malware protection means and why millions of people use this software.

 - Very basic antivirus software

 This antivirus differs slightly from the rest of the products on our list.
 Microsoft has substantially improved its Windows Defender antivirus in recent years, making it the best antivirus for Windows 10.
 It’s exclusive to Windows, and there’s a good chance you’ve already got it installed on your PC if you’re running the latest version of the operating system.
 It doesn’t include any paid features and is considered the least intrusive antivirus ever made.

 This product is plain when compared to premium software, but it’s got a few aces up its sleeve.
 For example, if your OneDrive account is connected to it and malware infects one of the local files, the software will just pull up a clean version from the cloud.

-After identifying the best antivirus, it’s time to delve deeper into what malware protection actually means and why millions of people use this software.
+After identifying the best antivirus, it’s time to delve deeper into what malware protection means and why millions of people use this software.

 One of the most common dilemmas is whether one even needs an antivirus anymore.
 While it is true that modern operating systems and browsers are way better at detecting malware than their predecessors, there’s still the threat of ransomware attacks.
 Seven billion virus attacks happen each year, and you need top malware protection to stay safe online.

 In order to select the top 10 programs and determine which one is the best antivirus, we’ve conducted an in-depth analysis of each product.
-Antivirus manufacturers don’t really have a standardized set of features you can expect to get when purchasing software, so determining what’s most needed is an important part of our evaluation.
+Antivirus manufacturers don’t really have a standardized set of features you can expect to get when purchasing software, so determining what’s most needed is an integral part of our evaluation.
 Here’s how we do it.

-Not everyone is a computer whiz, and a lot of people don’t like to have a bunch of buttons shoved in their face while scanning their system.
+Not everyone is a computer whiz, and a lot of people don’t like to have a bunch of buttons shoved in their faces while scanning their system.
 The best antivirus protection software makes the most important information easily accessible.

-Users should be able to see whether the scan finds any viruses and have all the features properly labeled and easy to reach.
-We also value programs that aren’t too pushy with premium add-ons and notifications.
+Users should be able to clearly see whether the scan finds any viruses and have all the features properly labeled and easy to reach.
+We also value programs that aren’t too pushy with premium ads and notifications.
 Sometimes, a user just wants to work in peace while the antivirus does its thing quietly in the background.

 Aside from the aforementioned general guidelines for finding the top antivirus, there are a few other things to keep in mind while shopping around.

-Stick to familiar brands - There’s a reason some companies are better known than others, and it generally has to do with the quality of their products.
+Stick to well-known brands - There’s a reason some companies are better known than others, and it generally has to do with the quality of their products.
 Some of the names on our list are synonymous with malware protection and ingrained in the everyday lives of the digital population.

-Licensing - You can't exactly stroll to your nearest store and grab the best Android antivirus app.
-When signing up for one of these products online, it’s important to keep an eye on the plan you’re choosing.
+Licensing - You can't exactly stroll into your nearest store and grab the best Android antivirus app.
+When signing up for one of these products online, it’s essential to keep an eye on the plan you’re choosing.
 There are monthly licenses, yearly licenses, multi-year contracts, renewable memberships, one-time payments, upgrades, and downgrades.
 Make sure you know whether the updates stop when your license expires and if the company charges you automatically each year.
 The best offers should cover more than just one device.